Team-Loftly/Room-to-Grow/README.md

 - Created form for user to add a new task
   - Form changes depending on if it's a timed task or checkmark task
   - Form clears if "Cancel" is clicked
+- Created a stats page on the right side of a book background image using Material UI components and mock redux data to view visual metrics about completed tasks.
 - Used Material UI to style "My Tasks" and "My Stats" to fit on pages of a book image
 - Responsive to different screen sizes (landscape mode)